High court reinstates S. Carolina ballot witness requirement

 Democrats had sought to have the requirement put on hold because of the coronavirus pandemic, but Republicans had defended it as deterring fraud.

-While the high court reinstated the requirement, voters have already started returning ballots.
+While the high court reinstated the requirement as a lawsuit over it proceeds, voters have already started returning ballots.
 The court said that any ballots cast before the court’s action Monday evening “and received within two days of this order may not be rejected for failing to comply with the witness requirement.”

 South Carolina has had a witness requirement for absentee voters since 1953.
 Under the current law, voters returning mail-in ballots swear an oath printed on the return envelope that confirms they are eligible to vote and that the ballot inside is theirs, among other things.
 The oath has to be witnessed by one other person who has to sign below the voter’s signature and write their address.